Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Introduction

+\item We propose an automated end-to-end framework for mapping clique problem to any available quantum computer so that anyone can get the advantage of gate-based implementation of quantum algorithm without much prior knowledge.

+\item We propose an approach to implement the variant of $k$-clique problem, where the output of the problem lists all cliques of size $k$ using quantum search algorithm for the first time to the best of our knowledge.

+\item Our approach of solving $k$-clique problem outperforms the state-of-the-art approach with respect to qubit cost and circuit depth, when $n >> k$, where $n$ is a large number of nodes of given graph ($G(V=n, E=e)$) and $k$ is respectively very small.

+\item We exemplify the triangle finding problem, which is an example of $k$-clique problem, where $k=3$ to establish our claim.

+\item Further, we extend our approach of solving $k$-clique problem to implement maximum clique problem via classical-quantum hybrid computation.

+\item We implement the generalized algorithm on arbitrary graph instances and simulated the same in the QASM simulator as well as in a real quantum devices (IBMQX architecture \cite{27}, \cite{28}) through a python based programming interface called QISKit \cite{29} with noise model and study that for different graphs, how the error effects the resultant states further. \end{itemize}

-The paper has been organized as follows. \textbf{Section II} explains about related work in classical and quantum domain.
-Generalized algorithm for synthesis of \textit{k}-Clique Problem has been discussed in \textbf{Section III}.
-The extension of the algorithm for solving MCP has also been given in this section. \textbf{Section IV} deals with the circuit construction of some arbitrary graph with different clique sizes.
-Mathematical formulation of the algorithm has been detailed out in \textbf{Section V}.
-The performance of the circuit has been analyzed in \textbf{Section VI} . \textbf{Section VII} deals with experimental results of the circuit in the IBMQ simulator.
-Complexity of the algorithm has been analyzed in \textbf{Section VIII}.
-The paper concludes with a summary and future scope in \textbf{Section IX}.
+The paper has been organized as follows. \textbf{Section 2} reviews related works in the classical and quantum domain.
+The general flow of the automated framework for clique problem is illustrated in \textbf{Section 3}.
+Our proposed algorithm for synthesis of the \textit{k}-clique problem has been discussed in \textbf{Section 4}.
+The extension of the algorithm for solving MCP has also been depicted in this section.
+The performance of the circuit is analyzed in \textbf{Section 5}. \textbf{Section 6} deals with experimental results of the circuit genrated for different exemplified graphs in the $IBMQ\_qasm\_simulator$ and $IBMQ\_16\_melbourne$.
+The complexity of the algorithm has been analyzed in \textbf{Section 7}.
+Finally the paper concludes with a summary and future scope in \textbf{Section 8}.